AidanConnelly/OpenGL-Assignment/readme.md

 ### Used software ###

-The project was developed mainly in CLion with CMake, due to the authors familiarity with phpStorm, IDEA, pyCharm & RIDER, much of development was also in VS19, however not using the Cmake.
+The project was developed mainly in CLion with CMake, due to the authors familiarity with phpStorm, IDEA, pyCharm & RIDER, much of development was also in VS19, however not using Cmake.

 CLion was mainly used for:
- * heavy refactoring/programming, easy due to the tools provided in jetbrains IDEs
+ * heavy refactoring/programming, easy due to the semantics aware refactoring tools provided in jetbrains IDEs
  * testing WSL & MinGW support
  * using valgrind